 Our group develops measurement tools, methods, and theory that are required both for exploring quantum phenomena in new materials and devices and for harnessing these phenomena in sensing, computing, and metrology applications.
-The solid-state systems of interest include layered atomically-thin materials, topological materials, molecular systems, crystal defects, and correlated oxides.
+We pursue a two-prong approach: we build unique measurement instruments for exploring QIS phenomena, and we use quantum phenomena for new measurement methods.
+The solid-state systems of interest include layered atomically-thin materials, topological materials, correlated oxides, atomic lattices assembled on these materials and crystal defects in wide-band semiconductors.
 All these materials platforms offer opportunities for quantum information science (QIS).
-We pursue a two-prong approach: we build unique measurement instruments for exploring QIS phenomena, and we use quantum phenomena for new measurement methods.
+The examples of QIS applications of interest here are the quantum anomalous Hall effect (QAHE) and solid-state quantum simulators.

-- Atomic-scale microscopy and spectroscopy of interfaces and devices for nanoelectronics
+Atomic-scale microscopy and spectroscopy of interfaces and devices for quantum materials characterization and nanoelectronics

-A suite of the state-of-the-art custom designed scanning probe systems (scanning tunneling microscopy / spectroscopy and atomic force microscopy) combined with transport characterization that operate in ultra-high vacuum, at ultra-low temperatures (down to 15 mK), and in ultra-high magnetic field (up to 15 T) environments.
-Supporting capabilities include in-situ material growth by MBE and device fabrication with nanostencil masks.
-The facility is used for atomic scale characterization of devices built of 2D materials, topological materials and atom-assembled quantum systems.
+A suite of the state-of-the-art custom designed scanning probe systems (scanning tunneling microscopy / spectroscopy (STM/S) and atomic force microscopy (AFM)) combined with transport characterization that operate in ultra-high vacuum, at ultra-low temperatures (down to 15 mK), and in ultra-high magnetic field (up to 15 T) environments.
+Supporting capabilities include in-situ material growth by molecular beam epitaxy and device fabrication with nano-stencil masks.
+The facility is used for fabrication and atomic scale characterization of devices built of 2D materials, topological materials and atom-assembled quantum systems.

+Atomic-scale defects are the fundamental entities responsible for a wide range of solid-state materials science and device engineering phenomena.
+Control and manipulation of defects is performed by exploiting the interaction of point defects with magnetic fields and the effect of that interaction on light and electrical current.
 The recent development of nitrogen-vacancy (NV) defects in diamond as a room-temperature, single-spin field sensors can address the needs to quantitatively characterize magnetic nanodevices relating materials properties and device geometry with fundamental spin transport physics.
 The unique properties of this defect including optical initialization and readout of the spin state and a long coherence time allow for room temperature measurements of magnetic field with a noise floor on the order of 10 nT/(Hz)1/2.
-We intend to use this sensitivity to measure the stray fields from magnetic nanostructures and small shifts in those fields as ferromagnetic resonance is excited.
-For comparison, 10 nT is approximately the field 50 nm away from a single Bohr magneton.